 • At the time of application submission, the agency is registered as a 501(c)(3) with the United States Department of Treasury.

-• The agency can demonstrate a record of providing or intent to provide direct human services to residents of Leon County.
+• The agency must demonstrate a record of providing or intent to provide direct human services to residents of Leon County.

 • The agency has not received CHSP funding.

-Applications much be complete and submitted online in the City's Neighborly Software Portal.
-The portal will open July 1 and close at 5 p.m. on July 31.
+Applications must be completed and submitted online in the City's Neighborly Software Portal.
+The portal will open at 8 a.m. on July 1 and close at 5 p.m. on July 31.
 No late applications will be accepted.

-If you have a disability requiring accommodations to complete a Bridge Program application, please call (850) 891-6566 or the TDD telephone number, 711, at least 24 hours (excluding weekends and holidays) before accommodations are needed.
-If you have questions, please contact Bridge Program staff at Bridge@Talgov.com
+If you have a disability requiring accommodations to attend the workshop or complete a Bridge Program application, please call (850) 891-6566 or the TDD telephone number, 711, at least 24 hours (excluding weekends and holidays) before accommodations are needed.
+If you have questions, please contact Bridge Program staff at Bridge@Talgov.com.

 Please visit this link for more information.